 - 2003 – Rev. William A. Grubb (166A).
 Faithfully labored in rural South Korea for 38 years as an itinerant pastor, as a chaplain of the local Christian university, and as a professor at the regional seminary.

 - 2002 – S. William Antablin (125A).
-Trained indigenous leaders of the Middle East, and pastored churches in the United States and abroad.
+Trained local leaders of the Middle East, and pastored churches in the United States and abroad.

 Robert T. Andersen Award